freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 **Don't load any resources (scripts, web fonts, etc.) from third parties (e.g. Google Web Fonts)**

-This will potentially leak information about sources to third parties, which can more easily be accessed by law enforcement agencies.
+This will potentially leak information about *Sources* to third parties, which can more easily be accessed by law enforcement agencies.
 Simply copy them to your server and serve them yourself to avoid this problem.